 Reach: Radio offers broad reach across all demographics, including younger consumers not easily delivered by newspaper advertising.
-Radio reaches approximately 243.8 million listeners or 92% of U.S. persons 12+ per week (Nielsen Audio, RADAR 122, September 2014).
+Radio reaches more adults every week than any other medium.
 Adding a relatively inexpensive radio schedule to a newspaper ad campaign can boost the number of different persons who will be exposed to an advertising message.

 Enhancement: The ear is a powerful organ for messaging, and radio can provide sound that is lacking from print advertisements.
 Conversely, newspaper ads can provide deeper messaging and details that short radio spots can’t convey.

 Recall: Radio combines with newspaper to improve brand recall.
 Numerous studies point to radio's ability to improve brand awareness and recall as well as improve the effectiveness of other media.
 Additionally, radio has been proven to improve an advertiser's return on investment.

 Environment: Radio cuts through the clutter, featuring commercials one at a time, whereas newspapers commonly display multiple ads on the same page, diminishing branding opportunities.
 Use radio to direct consumers to a particular ad in an edition of the paper for locations, details beyond radio messaging.

 Readers can easily skip past newspaper advertisements, but linear radio is intrusive and breaks through with your message.
 Arbitron/Media Monitors/Coleman Research’s 2011 “What Happens When the Spots Come On” found that radio retains 93% of its lead-in audience during commercial breaks.